jiriklepl/noarr-mpi/README.md

 The script `configure.sh` creates a build directory and runs CMake to configure the project.
 The script `build.sh` builds three executables:

-- `gemm` - the baseline GEMM kernel implemented in the Noarr library
+- `gemm` - the baseline GEMM kernel from PolyBench/C 4.2.1 implemented using the Noarr library; the layout of the `B` matrix is, for demonstration purposes, switched to a less efficient one.

   The code for this variant is located in [examples/gemm/gemm.cpp](examples/gemm/gemm.cpp)

-- `gemm-mpi` - the distributed GEMM kernel using the proposed Noarr MPI abstraction; a slight modification of the original `gemm`
+- `gemm-mpi` - the distributed GEMM kernel using the proposed Noarr MPI abstraction; a slight modification of the `gemm` kernel (shares most of the code with the baseline GEMM kernel, all data structure layouts are the same)

   The code for this variant is located in [examples/gemm/gemm-mpi.cpp](examples/gemm/gemm-mpi.cpp)

-- `gemm-mpi-tilea-transpose` - the same distributed GEMM kernel, differing solely in the layout of the distributed sub-matrices of the input matrix `A` (no other code is changed, the code for matrix initialization and the GEMM kernel is the same as in `gemm-mpi`)
+- `gemm-mpi-tileb-transpose` - the same distributed GEMM kernel, differing solely in the layout of the distributed sub-matrices of the input matrix `B` (no other code is changed, the code for matrix initialization and the GEMM kernel is the same as in `gemm-mpi`)

   The code for this variant is located in [examples/gemm/gemm-mpi.cpp](examples/gemm/gemm-mpi.cpp) as well.
-It is compiled with an additional preprocessor definition `A_TILE_K_MAJOR`, which changes the layout of sub-matrix tiles of `A`.
+It is compiled with an additional preprocessor definition `B_TILE_J_MAJOR`, which changes the layout of sub-matrix tiles of `B`.

 The two MPI-distributed GEMM kernels are proof-of-concept implementations of the proposed Noarr MPI abstraction showcasing the proposed layout-agnostic design.
-They test two different layout configurations to demonstrate that the abstraction can handle different layouts without changing the GEMM kernel code.
+They test two different layout configurations to demonstrate that the abstraction can handle different layouts without changing the GEMM kernel code, possibly improving performance by optimizing the data layout.

+The baseline `gemm` kernel and `gemm-mpi` kernel use inefficient data layout for the `B` matrix.
+The `gemm-mpi-tileb-transpose` kernel uses the same (inefficient) layout as the initial input matrix, but changes the layout during the `scatter` operation to a more efficient one for the per-node computation.
+The transposition of the layout involves no extra data movement and is implicitly handled by constructing appropriate MPI data types using the [mpi_transform](include/noarr/structures/interop/mpi_transform.hpp) function inside the Noarr MPI abstraction.

 ## How to run